remiclarisse/chor-rivest-cryptosystem/sage/DLP/README.md

 ### Remark

-After the sieving phase, the system might not have a solution, depending on how many relevant equations where collected !
-That is something to improve !!
-Besides, the change of representation is surely too greedy and not be to demand an irreducible polynomial of the form X^k - S(X) (see Coppersmith's Algorithm).
+After the sieving phase, the system might not have a solution, depending on how many relevant equations where collected!
+That is something to be improved!!

 ## Joux's Algorithm

 > Have a look at *Coppersmith's Algorithm* and the *Function Field Sieve* (FFS).

->> Will come in the near future.
+The file `joux-algorithm.sage` contains the begin of an implementation of *Antoine Joux's Algorithm*: it implements only what is necessary to determine the logarithm of linear polynomials.

+### Example

+To this date, the implementation we have made does not work...

 ---
 ## Bibliography